GeopaymeEE/StartChat-Clone/README.md

-## Telegram messenger for Android
+## StartChat Clone messenger for Android

-[Telegram](http://telegram.org) is a messaging app with a focus on speed and security.
+[StartChat Clone] is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.

 This repo contains the official source code for [Telegram App for Android](https://play.google.com/store/apps/details?id=org.telegram.messenger).

-##Creating your Telegram Application
+##Creating your StartChat Application

 We welcome all developers to use our API and source code to create applications on our platform.
 There are several things we require from **all developers** for the moment.